-Hanging up multiple feeders in various places around the yard is also a good idea because humming birds become territorial of feeders, often shooing others away keeping them from the nectar.
-“Feeders can be left up year round.
+Hanging up multiple feeders in various places around the yard is also a good idea because hummingbirds become territorial of feeders, often shooing others away keeping them from the nectar.
+“Feeders can be left up year-round.
 Ruby-throated hummingbirds are neo-tropical migrants that will migrate even if feeders are left up, and some individuals or other unusual hummingbird species (e.g., rufous hummingbird) may visit a feeder during the winter.
 Most ruby-throats leave North Carolina and other southern states by mid-October and don’t return until late March” (N.C.
-Cooperative Extension & NC Forest Service).
+Cooperative Extension & North Carolina Forest Service).

 Check out more information on hummingbirds here!

 N.C.
 Cooperative Extension & North Carolina Forest Service. (n.d.).
 Attracting Hummingbirds.
 GOING NATIVE: Urban landscaping for wildlife with native plants.
 Landscaping for Wildlife with Native Plants